Tutorials and vendor sessions

 Confirmed tutorials and vendor sessions

 The call for tutorials has already been closed.
-Here is a list of submitted tutorials in aphabetical order.
-Not all might be taking place, if they do not reach enough attendees.
+Here is a list of confirmed tutorials in aphabetical order.

 1. Dassault Systèmes: Test-Driven Library Development: Best practices and usage of Modelica testing solutions including the novel Testing Library